Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 It depends on the task and context.
 Tesla's October 2024 "We, Robot" event drew criticism when it emerged robots were human-assisted via teleoperation (operators in motion-capture suits).
 Milan Kovac confirmed they were "assisted to some extent."

-The trajectory is toward full autonomy using FSD-derived neural networks, but complex human interaction still requires assistance.
+The trajectory is toward full autonomy using FSD-derived neural networks and the new AI5 chip, but complex human interaction still requires assistance.

 Next step: Need a robot with documented autonomous capabilities now?
 Unitree models ship with full SDK access for researchers.
 Request a consultation.